ICRana04/PDFReviewer/README.md

-# PDFReviewer
+# PDFReviewer_v1.0 - Use AI as a Reviewer for a document.
-An Google Generative AI based application to use the open Gemini LLM model to get a response based on a customized input.
-The script helps load a PDF and review it based on the input prompt given to the model.
-The idea is to provide guidelines on the review as input and then use AI as a Reviewer for the doc.
+A Google Generative AI-based Python application that uses the Streamlit library and the open Gemini LLM model to get a response based on a customized input.
+The script helps you load a PDF and get it reviewed by AI based on the input prompt criteria provided to the model as inputs.
+The objective is to develop an AI Document Reviewer that reviews and provides instructions on the corrections that are required on the document.
 Responses are displayed as text output.
+Future Enhancement: The code can be enhanced to take inputs from as JSON file, that would server as the input prompt and the PDF file as the source/input file to review